ugeneunipro/docs/content/extensions/t-coffee.md

 **T-Coffee home page:** [T-Coffee](http://www.tcoffee.org/Projects_home_page/t_coffee_home_page.html)

-To make _T-Coffee_ available from UGENE see the [_External Tools_](external-tools.md).
+To make _T-Coffee_ available from UGENE, see the [_External Tools_](external-tools.md).

-To use _T-Coffee_ open a multiple sequence alignment file and select the _Align with T-Coffee_ item in the context menu or in the _Actions_ main menu.
+To use _T-Coffee_, open a multiple sequence alignment file and select the _Align with T-Coffee_ item in the context menu or in the _Actions_ main menu.
 The following dialog appears:

 ![](/images/19759723/19894622.bmp)